alturkovic/rule-engine/README.md

 Some design decisions have been changed, such as:
  * Rules are provided to engines when they are built, not at runtime, use different engines for different rule namespaces
- * Engines do not ensure rule ordering, `Rules` abstraction does, so they do not have to be ordered
+ * Engines do not ensure rule ordering, `Rules` abstraction can, so they do not have to be ordered
  * Engines cannot be parametrized, `RuleEngineListener` can control when to stop further evaluation without adding such specifics to engines
  * The default `RuleEngine` uses a single listener, but the core library provides a `CompositeRuleEngineListener` to encapsulate multiple listeners

 ## Core features

- * Zero runtime dependencies
+ * Zero runtime dependencies for the core module
  * Easy to use and extend API
  * Different ways to define rules
  * Different rule engine implementations